 - After the success message is displayed, click OK.

 - Turn off the device, then turn it on again.

 - At the BIOS login prompt, log in using your Windows credentials for the device.

 Single sign-on to both the device and the corporate domain are automatically enabled.

 More than one user can log on to a Hardware Password Manager device with single-sign-on protection if your Ivanti administrator has enabled multiple users.
 When any of the enrolled users log on to the device, the Client Portal runs and they can access the device with single sign-on.
-This includes administrative users who are enrolled by the Management Suite console.
+This includes administrative users who are enrolled by the Endpoint Manager console.

 The following are required for enrolling additional users on a device:

 - In the client policy applied to the device, Allow multiple users to enroll on a single device must be selected.

 - For each additional user, an account must be created on the device.